Online Shopping Market in Japan

 We just looked at the two major online shopping platforms in Japan, Rakuten, and Amazon.
 Figures clearly show that both platforms are well frequented by consumers in Japan, but they are very different concepts.

 It can be said that the concept of Rakuten mall represents the uniqueness of Japan.
 If you would like to enjoy a real feeling of shopping in Japan, Rakuten shopping mall would be the right place for you, as you can shop around a range of unique specialty stores to find the product you like.
 It requires knowledge of the Japanese language and trends, but that is also good, since it allows you to completely experience our culture.

 On the other hand, Amazon Japan is like an American hotel chain such as Hilton or Intercontinental.
 It will not surprise you, but you will feel comfortable and sure of what you have to do.
 There is no challenge, you will be able to find quickly exactly what you want, without wasting much time.
 It may be too simple to experience the culture, but it is a great advantage for busy online shoppers.

 So how about you?
 Which platform would you try?
 At least, in my opinion, it is good to have two choices to recommend to people outside Japan, one very unique Japanese platform or a simple global and useful platform.
 However, I wonder if the situation would change in case Rakuten starts supporting a kind of international interface with multi-languages.

-Read further: Stats, amazon, ecommerce, Icecat, japan, rakuten
+Read further: News, amazon, ecommerce, Icecat, japan, rakuten

 Your email address will not be published.
 Required fields are marked *